 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working so that walk-in loading and ground-throw share one path.
+Set the swing-door end facing the eave where your crew works so walk-in loading and ground-throw share one clear path.

 Surface protection